goosemo/blog/_posts/0016_parallel_execution_with_fabric.rst

 Because they won't do what I want parallel execution in Fabric_ to accomplish.
 Namely

-* I can't be sure that the task is not IO bound as users can call anything as it 'just python', and the GIL will trip up fully parallel tasks.
+* I can't be sure that the task is only IO bound as users can call anything as it 'just python', and the GIL will trip up fully parallel tasks.

 * With threads there is an issue noted in the docs about `importing in threaded